- Water Quality

 WaterOne's Stewardship Role

 As the largest water utility in Kansas, WaterOne has a responsibility to be a leader among its peers.
-Our staff and leadership monitors and participates in advisory committees and interest groups involved with river policy, advocacy, preservation, and management.
+Our staff and leadership monitor and participates in advisory committees and interest groups involved with river policy, advocacy, preservation, and management.
 We also stay engaged in statewide, regional, and national conversations about water resources and water quality.

 Kansas represents a unique divergence of geographical access to water resources, so water policy is not a "one-size-fits-all" solution.
 As the dividing line to the prairie and high plains, northeast Kansas and parts of southeast Kansas are verdant with ample supply to fresh ground and surface water.
 Moving westward, communities in central and western Kansas rely on aquifers, reservoirs, and groundwater wells.
 These areas are naturally more arid but also have a greater agricultural base.
 They recognize challenges ahead in ensuring a sustainable localized water supply.